-While it's true that some companies' return-to-office plans had already been adjusted in reaction to the Delta variant - Omicron and the worsening labor shortage has led some companies to use remote/hybrid work arrangements and increased compensation to attract and retain employees.
+While it's true that some companies' return-to-office plans had already been adjusted in reaction to the Delta variant - Omicron and the worsening labor shortage, have led some companies to use remote/hybrid work arrangements and increased compensation to attract and retain employees.

 Most companies are also using this opportunity to ensure that their offices/facilities provide safe and healthy environments for employees, clients, and guests.

-We've updated our hugely popular guide for reopening your workplace.
-For additional tips and strategies, download Reopen Responsibly, A "New Normal" Guide for Safe and Healthy Workplaces.
+We've updated our hugely popular guide for your workplace staying open.
+For additional tips and strategies, download Stay Open Responsibly, Post-Pandemic Best Practices for Maintenance Facilities.

 Presented in a previous blog article, but repeated here for ease of reference, here are some of the systems in your facility that contribute to a safe and healthy workplace: